oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   {{% /expand%}}

-  If you're following the `JRF` path through the sample, then you also need to deploy the secrets referenced by macros in the `JRF` model `RCUDbInfo` clause, plus an `OPSS` wallet password secret.
+  If you're following the `JRF` path through the sample, then you also need to deploy the additional secret referenced by macros in the `JRF` model `RCUDbInfo` clause, plus an `OPSS` wallet password secret.
 For details about the uses of these secrets, see the [Model in Image]({{< relref "/userguide/managing-domains/model-in-image/_index.md" >}}) user documentation.

-  If you're domain type is `JRF`, run the following commands to deploy its required secrets:
+  If you're domain type is `JRF`, run the following commands to deploy its additional required secrets:

   {{%expand "Click here to expand." %}}